Silca (company): Core business and products

 Silca's core business is represented by the production of key blanks, with a product range of over 66,000 items designed for the most diverse uses, from airplanes to mail-boxes keys.

-Silca designs and manufactures key cutting machines, both mechanical and electronic, and related accessories, customised duplicating and originating semi industrial and industrial systems for the lock and automotive industries, in over 250 versions, and engineers in-house software solutions dedicated to the electronic programming and duplication of keys.
+Silca designs and manufactures key cutting machines, both mechanical and electronic, and related accessories, customised duplicating and originating semi industrial and industrial systems for the lock and automotive industries, in over 250 versions, and engineers in-house software dedicated to the electronic programming and duplication of keys.

-Sponsoring

-From its origins, Silca has supported human and sports values for youth's growth.
-This is the reason why the company has promoted and supported various sports initiatives.
-In particular, Silca supports the following disciplines through two company's Sportsteams: